New-Generation Governance, Risk and Compliance are critical in SAP Environment

 The power of engaged business users is manifold: there are many of them, and they know and understand their processes better than anyone.
 Giving these users the means to monitor and respond to the risks inherent in their processes provides a powerful first line of defence which in turn allows the GRC team to play a more strategic, value-adding role.

 In addition, traditional GRC tools are built upon static rule sets, which should be reviewed ‘from time to time’ to adapt to any changes in business process flows.
 The traditional paradigm assumes that such process flows seldom change.
-With today’s pace of change and agile ways of working, access risk simulations are performed against rule sets that are increasingly out of touch with an organization’s reality.
+With today’s pace of change and agile ways of working, access risk simulations are performed against rule sets that are increasingly out of touch with an organisation’s reality.
 Business users become frustrated by this and their buy-in diminishes accordingly.

 New-generation GRC applications are typically implemented at least 50% faster than traditional applications.
 This translates into lower total cost of ownership, less business disruption and quicker establishment of GRC capability.